English, Medieval & Renaissance Studies

 Poetry in a World of Things: Aesthetics and Empiricism in Renaissance Ekphrasis (Chicago: University of Chicago Press, 2018).

-“Lyric at the Limits of Rhetoric in Shakespeare’s The Rape of Lucrece,” in Elizabethan Narrative Poems: The State of Play, ed.
-Lynn Enterline; series editor, Lena Orlin, et al. (Bloomsbury Arden Shakespeare, forthcoming).
+“Poetry at the Limits of Rhetoric in Shakespeare’s The Rape of Lucrece,” in Elizabethan Narrative Poems: The State of Play, ed.
+Lynn Enterline; series editor, Lena Orlin, et al. (London: Bloomsbury Arden Shakespeare, 2019), 45-68.

 "'Lamentable objects': ekphrasis and historical materiality in Shakespeare’s The Rape of Lucrece," in Ekphrastic Encounters: New Interdisciplinary Essays on Literature and the Visual Arts, eds.
-David Kennedy and Richard Meek (Manchester University Press, forthcoming 2018)
+David Kennedy and Richard Meek (Manchester: Manchester University Press, 2018).

-“Object Lessons: Reification and Renaissance Epitaphic Poetry,” in The Insistence of Art: Aesthetic Philosophy after Early Modernity, edited by Paul Kottman (Fordham University Press, 2017).
+“Object Lessons: Reification and Renaissance Epitaphic Poetry,” in The Insistence of Art: Aesthetic Philosophy after Early Modernity, edited by Paul Kottman (New York: Fordham University Press, 2017).

 "Going Outside: Aesthetics and Human Subjectivity in The Faerie Queene, Book III," special issue of Spenser Studies 30, guest eds.
 Ayesha Ramachandran and Melissa Sanchez (December 2015), pp. 343-68.

 "Carl Phillips: After the Afterlife of the Epic Tradition," Literary Imagination 17.1 (Oxford Journals, March 2015), pp. 11-15.